-- To find videos on the Avaya Support website, go to http://support.avaya.com and perform one of the following actions: - In Search, type Avaya Mentor Videos to see a list of the available videos. - In Search, type the product name.
-On the Search Results page, select Video in the Content Type column on the left. - To find the Avaya Mentor videos on YouTube, go to www.youtube.com/AvayaMentor and perform one of the following actions: - Enter a key word or key words in the Search Channel to search for a specific product or topic. - Scroll down Playlists, and click the name of a topic to see the available list of videos posted on the website.
+In the right pane, the page displays a list of available videos.

+- To find the Avaya Mentor videos on YouTube, go to www.youtube.com/AvayaMentor and do one of the following: - Enter a key word or key words in the Search Channel to search for a specific product or topic. - Scroll down Playlists, and click a topic name to see the list of videos available for the topic.
+For example, Contact Centers.